The Charlotte Pike

 The History of Dog Creek & Its Link to The Charlotte Road

 As long ago as the mid 1800's, the first story that would eventually become the leading theory as to how Dog Creek got its name, began to spread by word of mouth among some lifelong Dog Creek residents.
 As the story goes, the creek got its name because of a run in between a black bear and a dog, which resulted in the bear killing the dog.
 If this story has any truth to it, the dog more than likely belonged to one of the first land surveyors who was passing through the area, as the fight is said to have taken place sometime in the 1780's, before there were any permanent settlers in the Dog Creek area.
-The location along the creek where the supposed fight took place has never been established.

 At the time, the creek had yet to be named, but it soon became known as the creek where the dog was killed by a bear.
 Whether or not this is the true story as to how Dog Creek got its name, the person who named it was probably one of the first people to permanently settle along the creek, in the first couple of years of the 1790's.